hillerlab/TOGA/README.md

 ./supply/mut_index.py ${PROJECT_DIR}/inact_mut_data.txt ${PROJECT_DIR}/inact_mut_data.bdb
 ```

-Then use "./supply/plot_mutations.py" scipt to create a visualisation.
+Then use "./supply/plot_mutations.py" script to create a visualization.
-This scipt requires the following:
+This script requires the following:

 1) Reference bed file.
 2) List of mutations: either text file of an indexed one.
 3) Transcript identifier to plot (or a gene identifier, see below)
-4) Path to output file: script creates an svg figure
+4) Path to output file: script creates a svg figure

 For example: